allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 ---
 ## Part I Lipid metabolism basics
 I’m going to summarize fasting metrics very briefly and expand  on the postprandial measurement here and leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to a Part III of this series.

-~~strikethrough text~~
- 1. Can you see this, Gabor?
-LIPIDO....
- 2. I do.
-When did you ask? :o))
+Cool ...
+ 8. Github not working yet, but this is great.
+ 9. Can we go to the paragraph that is troubling me and we can make sense of and maybe simplify for those with IQ beginning with the unit number or first integer?
+ 10. How do we move together?
+ 11.

 To better understand lipid, and more specifically, triglyceride metabolism, it is difficult to recommend a single review.
 There is of course the 4th edition of the fantastic book by *Prof. Keith N. Frayn* (of Oxford University) [1], but that is not a short and simple update if you need one.
 Perhaps a good enough introduction would be the book chapter “Introduction to Lipids and Lipoproteins” by Feingold and Grunfeld in the free Endotext [2].
-If you are already there another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandial levels: “Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis” [3].
+If you are already there another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandiaes: “Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis” [3].

 In general, the level of fasting triglycerides correlates well with the insulin level, and with `Insulin Resistance` (IR) especially when triglycerides are combined with fasting glucose.
 This provides a cheap and convenient metric like HOMA-IR.
 However, the TyG index has the very same issues that other fasting indices do: it is unable to detect the majority of early metabolic derangements.
 To pick these up one needs a postprandial/meal tolerance test.
-As fatty acid uptake is an early indicator of IR, elevated and/or longer elevation of triglyceride level can be `~~implemented~~` in postprandial measurements.
+As fatty acid uptake is an early indicator of IR, elevated and/or longer elevation of triglyceride level can be assessed in postprandial measurements.

+    THIS IS THE PARAGRAPH!!`
+Are you here?

-Why is reduced lipid uptake an early indicator of IR?
+Why is reduced lipid uptake into adipose tissue an early indicator of IR?

 One of the major metabolically active organs is `White Adipose Tissue` (WAT).
-In fact, ectopic lipid accumulation (i.e. in places where it should only be stored at low levels) is typically the result of WAT dysfunction.
-In other words, when lipids cannot be safely stored in WAT to the extent it is required by diet and metabolic status, fatty acids overflow to other organs [4].
-These could theoretically also store more lipids in a safe way, but the aforementioned flood of fatty acids does not arrive alone, but accompanied by inflammatory signalling molecules, hormones (e.g. higher leptin and visfatin, and lower adiponectin), and higher levels of cytokines (e.g. elevated portal IL-6), originating from the stressed-out main storage organ [5].
+The hallmark of metabolic disease, *ectopic* lipid accumulation* (meaning lipids in places where it normally hardly appears), is typically the result of WAT dysfunction.

+In other words, when lipids cannot be safely stored in WAT to the extent that it is required by diet and metabolic status, fatty acids overflow to other organs [4].
+These could theoretically also store more lipids in a safe way, but the aforementioned flood of fatty acids does not arrive alone, but accompanied by inflammatory signaling molecules, hormones (e.g. higher leptin and visfatin, and lower adiponectin), and higher levels of cytokines (e.g. elevated portal IL-6), originating from the stressed-out main storage organ [5].
 What is more, pre-adipocytes were shown to leave WAT and find a new home as mature fat cells in ectopic organs, such as in skeletal muscle [6].
 The net effects of these factors represent the most likely causal problem for mentioned ectopic deposition and initiation of local inflammation and IR [7].

 ![Graph](/fasting-and-postprandial/graphs.png "Mixed meal composition for metabolic profiling")